 Favorite Author Advice:

-My favorite author of all time Ally Carter gave some advice to writing as well.
+Ally Carter gave some advice to writing as well.
 I tend to look at it from time to time to see if she could help with my writers block.

 My favorite tip from her earlier post was to put the story away for a month and then come back and revise it.
 When I did this I realized, not only the horrid spelling and grammar errors, but how it all flows.
 I do depend on Feedback as well from friends and fellow YA novel enthusiast but they can't tell me where my story will ultimately end up.
 That is up to me and if I'm not happy with the story, why should I get it published.